ForwardFeed/ER-nextdex/README.md

 from the source files of the game.

 It requires TSC or any typescript compiler (transpiler) but more critically a nodeJS environnement.
-No dependecies are used in this games
+No dependecies are used in this games.

 Commands:
 - build: just a shortcut to tsc